Michael van Gerwen: 2025

 In his campaign at the 2025 World Championship, Van Gerwen was the third seed.
-He whitewashed debutant James Hurrell 3–0 in the second round.
-In the third round, Van Gerwen defeated 30th seed Brendan Dolan 4–2 before securing another 4–2 victory in the fourth round against non-seed Jeffrey de Graaf.
-In the quarter-finals, Van Gerwen defeated Callan Rydz 5–3, where both players averaged over 103 in the contest.
-In his semi-final match, he beat Chris Dobey 6–1 to enter his seventh world championship final.
-During his interview with Abigail Davies on stage after his victory, Van Gerwen swore on live television, saying, "I'm only in the final; I've won f*ck all yet," where fans saw the humour leading to the clip going viral on social media.
-Van Gerwen lost the final to Luke Littler 7–3, with Littler beating Van Gerwen's record as the youngest PDC World Champion.
+He whitewashed James Hurrell 3–0 in the second round, then defeated Brendan Dolan 4–2 before securing another 4–2 victory in the fourth round against Jeffrey de Graaf.
+A 5–3 win against Callan Rydz saw him progress to the semi-finals, where he beat Chris Dobey 6–1 to enter his seventh world championship final.
+Van Gerwen lost the final to Luke Littler 7–3, with Littler beating Van Gerwen's record as the youngest PDC world champion.

-At the PDC World Masters, Van Gerwen wore a special black and gold shirt instead of his traditional green shirt to celebrate his fifth year with sponsor Winmau, who also sponsored the tournament.
-He was eliminated in the second round following a 4–3 loss to Dimitri Van den Bergh.
 After hitting a nine-dart finish against Ryan Searle in the third round of the German Darts Grand Prix, Van Gerwen went on to win the tournament by defeating Gian van Veen 8–5 in the final.
 During the 2025 Premier League, Van Gerwen missed out on qualification for the play-offs for only the second time in 13 years after losing 6–2 to Nathan Aspinall in the quarter-finals on night 16, who took the last remaining place.
 He ended the 2025 league stage without achieving a nightly win.
 At the 2025 World Series of Darts Finals, Van Gerwen defeated Luke Littler 11–7 in the final to end a two-year wait for a major trophy since he won the 2023 iteration of the same competition.

-In October, Van Gerwen failed to qualify for the Players Championship Finals for the first time in his career after withdrawing from the final three Players Championship series events of the year and finishing outside of the top 64 on the Players Championship Order of Merit.
+In October, Van Gerwen was a semi-finalist at the European Championship, being beaten 11–9 by eventual champion Gian van Veen.
+Van Gerwen failed to qualify for the Players Championship Finals for the first time in his career after withdrawing from the final three Players Championship events of the year and finishing outside of the top 64 on the Players Championship Order of Merit.